 Paid Traffic Options:

-Given we're focusing on driving prospects into your online sales funnel, most of the paid and non-paid options involve attracting online eyeballs.
-Paid options are a great way to do this, but of course, they are far from the only ways.
+Given we're focusing on driving prospects into your online sales funnel, most of these paid and non-paid options involve attracting online eyeballs.
+Paid options are a great way to do this, but of course, they are definitely not the only way.

 For one reason or another, some people gasp when they hear that they might want to or have to PAY to drive traffic.
 "I might have to invest to grow my business!?" they ask.
 The short story is that you will have to invest money into advertising, or time into publishing content (or preferably both).